Drawpie

 Here is the full top 10, with the case for each:

-3. Erling Haaland (Norway) — A pure goal machine with 112 Premier League goals in four seasons; if Norway advance, he’s the reason.
+3. Erling Haaland (Norway) — A pure goal machine with 112 Premier League goals in four seasons.
+So far: seven goals, joint-top of the Golden Boot — including a brace to sink Brazil 2-1 and send Norway to their first-ever World Cup quarter-final.

-10. Luis Díaz (Colombia) — Coming off a 26-goal season at Bayern Munich, he’s his country’s best hope of a deep run.
+10. Luis Díaz (Colombia) — Coming off a 26-goal season at Bayern Munich, he was his country’s best hope of a deep run.
+Out: Colombia were beaten by Switzerland on penalties in the Round of 16 after a goalless draw, ending his tournament.

 Just outside: goalkeeper Thibaut Courtois (Belgium), defender William Saliba (France), midfielder Declan Rice (England) and striker Julián Álvarez (Argentina) all have strong claims, and a forward-heavy list like this inevitably leaves quality defenders out.